mavryk-network/taquito/docs/smartcontracts.md

   </TabItem>
 </Tabs>

-The `at()` method causes Taquito to query a Tezos nodes RPC API for the contracts "script" and "entrypoints."
+The `at()` method causes Taquito to query a Mavryk nodes RPC API for the contracts "script" and "entrypoints."
 From these two inputs, Taquito builds an ordinary JavaScript object with methods that correspond to the Smart Contracts entrypoints.

 The `at` method returns a representation of the contract as a plain old javascript object.
 Taquito dynamically creates an `increment` and `decrement` method that the developer can call as follows:

 - `contract.methodsObject.increment()`
 - `contract.methodsObject.decrement()`

-In Tezos, to call an entrypoint on a contract, one must send a transfer operation.
+In Mavryk, to call an entrypoint on a contract, one must send a transfer operation.
 In the counter contract case, the transfer value can be `0` as the contract does not expect to receive any tokens.
 The transfer must have the appropriate Michelson values specified as "params" to call the `increment` entrypoint.

 We can inspect the transfer params produced by Taquito using the `toTransferParams()` method: